Breakend/gym-extensions/docs/mujoco_gym_envs.md

 **Walker2dWall-v0**

-In this task, the agent is equipped with a noiseless ray tracing 10 beam sensor in an arc of 90 degrees and a maximum sensing distance of 10 meters, with readouts normalized to a range of [0, 1].
-Returns distances as normalized numbers from 0-1 such that it is a percentage of the overall maximum ray detection distance.
+In this task, the agent is equipped with a noiseless ray tracing 10 beam sensor in an arc of 90 degrees and a maximum sensing distance of 10 meters, with readouts normalized to a range of [0, 1] to make it a percentage of the overall maximum ray detection distance.
 A wall is randomly placed in the path of the agent, at a location drawn from a uniform distribution from 1.8 to 3.8 meters ahead of the agent’s start location.

 **Similarly:**